Recruitee/plug_limit/LIMITERS.md

 Algorithm is selected by setting `limiter: :token_bucket` in a plug call.
 Token bucket algorithm is based on an analogy of a fixed capacity bucket filled with tokens.
 Initial amount of tokens in the bucket is equal to the burst value.
 On each request one token is removed from the bucket.
-If bucket is empty request is blocked.
+If bucket is empty request is denied.
 Tokens in the bucket are added with a constant rate calculated in PlugLimit implementation as:
 `(limit - burst) / time_window_length`.
 For example: if time window length is set to 60 seconds, limit is equal 15 requests and